GrinonBarrett/Taksidos/Core Rules/Creatures/Korventennar.md

 **Swim speed**: It may swim up to 4 yards per move, presuming the water isn’t too rough.

 **Weapon Attacks**: The korventennar is capable of using weapons.
-It even has proficiency in four weapons (usually club, .
+It even has proficiency in five weapons (usually club, sling, javelin, spear, and bow).

-**Defenses**: A thursar can use armor and a shield.
+**Defenses**: A korventennar can use armor and a shield.

 **Unarmed Attacks**;

- • Unarmed Strike: The thursar may use part of its body to strike a foe within 2 feet.
+ • Unarmed Strike: The korventennar may use part of its body to strike a foe within 2 feet.
 This is a melee bare attack.

 ---------------------